ozanMSFT/pytorch-wiki/Bot-commands.md

 -f, -force: force merge the PR, bypassing all the required status checks.
 ONLY USE THIS AT YOUR DISCRETION FOR CRITICAL FAILURES.

 -g, -green, -onGreen: merge the PR only when all the required status checks have passed (BETA).
-DISCLAIMER: currently, our required status checks only include Lint.
+DISCLAIMER: currently, our required status checks only include Lint and builds, not tests.

 Examples:
 ```